RealtimeAnalyticsFramework/raf/docker/README.md

 After the base images is built, you can use `docker images` command to see the `raf_base` image.
 Now you can run a container from `raf_base` images.
-In this container you can use any source version controll software to download the RAF code or you can use the following step to download and build RAF
+In this container you can use any source version controll software to download the RAF code or you can use next step to download and build RAF

  * Note: You must remove the proxy in the `docker_base/Dockerfile` if you don't use the proxy server or you must change the proxy server name in the docker_base/Dockerfile if you use another proxy.